joelinfo19/study_group_test/README.md

 ### About
-A sample repository to learn Github!
+A sample repository for ME to learn and test Github!